 - the capability of your business to fulfil the requirement including: technical and management competence, financial viability and relevant experience;

 - the relevant skills, experience and availability of key personnel;

 - the risks or constraints associated with your offer;

-- for procurements with a value of more than $50 000, the impact of your submission on local SME industry; and
+- for procurements with a value of $50 000 or more, the impact of your submission on local SME industry; and

 - cost/price/value for money.